lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (f) By the Holy Spirit refreshing the heart.

-3\.These showers are meant to "confirm God's people."
+3\.
+These showers are meant to "confirm God's people."

-4\.They are wanted *now.*
+4\.
+They are wanted *now.*

 **Verse 9.**

-1\.The church is God's inheritance.
+1\.
+The church is God's inheritance.

 (a) Chosen.